arx/ArxLibertatis/README.md

 These are needed to render and scale the svg icons, which currently only render correctly in in Inkscape.
 Release and development snapshot source tarballs include the pre-built icon files and do not need these dependencies to build.

 To avoid the Inkscape (and ImageMagick) dependency for git builds, pre-build icons can be downloaded from http://arx-libertatis.org/files/data/ or the [ArxLibertatisData](https://github.com/arx/ArxLibertatisData/) repository.
 The required data version is listed in the VERSION file.
-Place `arx-libertatis-data-$version` directory into the build directory or tell the build system about it's location using the `-DDATA_FILES=…` cmake option.
+Place `arx-libertatis-data-$version` directory into the build directory or tell the build system about it's location using the `DATA_FILES` cmake variable (`-DDATA_FILES=…` on the command-line).

-Alternatively, icons can be disabled using the `-DICON_TYPE=none` cmake option.
+Alternatively, icons can be disabled by setting the `ICON_TYPE` cmake variable to `none`.
 See **OPTIONS.md** for other supported icon type values.

 ## Compile and install